 It is also needed to meet the requirements from a power generation site, which uses gas to create electricity for the local area.

-Teams working for Cadent, which manages the local gas network, will be installing around 1,400 metres of new pipe.
+Teams working for Cadent, which manages the local gas network, installed around 1,400 metres of new pipe.
 That's the equivalent in length to 14 football pitches.

-The work area runs from Woolley Lane, onto Mottram Moor, to Back Moor and then into Stalybridge Road, Mottram.
+The work area runs up Mottram Moor, to Back Moor and then into Stalybridge Road, Mottram.

-Craig Horrocks, Head of Cadent’s North West Investment Planning Office, said: “Growth in this area has put a significant strain on the gas network.
+At the start of the project, Craig Horrocks explained: “Growth in this area has put a significant strain on the gas network.
 We are now concerned about meeting demand and have a legal duty to resolve that.

 “A local power generation site also urgently needs more gas to create electricity for the same area.